lixpaulian/stm32f7-uart/README.md

 * MIT

 ## Package
-The driver is provided as an XPACK and can be installed in an Eclipse based project using the attached script (however, the include and source paths must be manually added to the project in Eclipse).
-For more details on XPACKs see https://github.com/xpacks.
+The driver is provided as an xPack and can be installed in an Eclipse based project using the attached script (however, the include and source paths must be manually added to the project in Eclipse).
+For more details on xPacks see https://github.com/xpacks.
 The installation script requires the helper scripts that can be found at https://github.com/xpacks/scripts.

 ## Dependencies
 The driver depends on the following software package:
-* uOS++ (https://github.com/micro-os-plus/micro-os-plus-iii), version 6.3.14 and up.
+* µOS++ (https://github.com/micro-os-plus/micro-os-plus-iii), version 6.3.14 and up.

 In addition, you need the ST HAL, CMSIS and (if you use the USB DCD Device driver) the ST "Middleware".
 The driver is compatible with STM32F7 HAL up to version 1.15.0.

-Note that the hardware initialisations (uController clock, peripherals clocks, etc.) must be separately performed, normaly in, or called from the `initialize_hardware.c` file of a gnuarmeclipse project.
+Note that the hardware initialisations (µController clock, peripherals clocks, etc.) must be separately performed, normaly in, or called from the `initialize_hardware.c` file of a gnuarmeclipse project.
 Alternatively you can do this using the CubeMX generator from ST. You may find helpful to check the following projects as references:
 * https://github.com/micro-os-plus/eclipse-demo-projects/tree/master/f746gdiscovery-blinky-micro-os-plus
-* https://github.com/micro-os-plus/eclipse-demo-projects/tree/master/f746gdiscovery-blinky-micro-os-plus/cube-mx which details how to integrate the CubeMX generated code into a uOS++ based project.
+* https://github.com/micro-os-plus/eclipse-demo-projects/tree/master/f746gdiscovery-blinky-micro-os-plus/cube-mx which details how to integrate the CubeMX generated code into a µOS++ based project.

 ## UART Driver specifics
 If you use CubeMX to initialize the UART(s), you have two choices: either you let the CubeMX generated code to initialize the uart handle (as well as the UART itself) at startup, or you provide your own function to initialize only the uart handle, while the UART itself will be initialized by the driver.
 In the first case, you have to define the `UART_INITED_BY_CUBE_MX` symbol to `true` (by default it is set to `false`).
 The second solution is the preferred one.
 An example is given below, see the `USER CODE BEGIN 2` section  (from the CubeMX `main.c` generated file):